 Subject: Be there at 10 pm at Hotel Hyatt

-Also, you could try repeating the same subject lines again and again.
+Also, you could try repeating the same subject lines again and again in your email marketing formulas.
 It activates your Reticular Activating System (RAS device) lodged in your brain.
 RAS has the power to turn on your brain and makes you pay attention to repetitive stuff.
-So, the point I am driving home is here is that repetition of subject lines sometimes help.
+So, the point I am driving home is here is that repetition of subject lines sometimes helps.
 Not always, though

 Formula #8 Incorporate SIG File

 A signature file, also known as a SIG file, is your digital signature.
 It’s important to incorporate them in every email that you send because it helps build credibility.
 More than that, it helps you to advertise your company and product at no cost.

 Avoid dealing with different subject matters in the same email, because it will only confuse the reader, and will not take the recipient down the intended sales path.
 Too many messages backed by the fact that readers have short attention span won’t work in favor of your email marketing goals.

 You need to offer your subscribers something that makes them excited every time they receive an email.
 It could be a special offer, discount or even free goods.